Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Theoretical background

 $Step\ 1$.
 Creating initial graph states and corresponding measurement patterns.
 This is realized by starting with a set of qubits all in the $|+\rangle$ state and then applying a series of $CZ$ gates between the qubits to form multi-qubit entangled states.

 $Step\ 2$.
 Optimizing the graph state and its measurement pattern according to LC-equivalence.
-The main objectives are easier physical implementation, lower resource costs (measurement operations and number of qubits), and improved computational fidelity.
+The optimization objectives are easier physical implementation, lower resource costs (measurement operations and number of qubits), and improved computational fidelity.

 $Step\ 3$.
 Initializing the input state.
 This can be accomplished by measuring an additional subset of qubits in the graph state, according to the setting of the input state.